dysonance/Temporal.jl/README.md

 ### String-based date indexing
 One of the features of R's xts package that I personally find most appealing is the ease with which one can subset out dates simply by passing easily readable character strings. `Temporal` implements this same logic for `TS` objects.

-(It may also be worth noting that while this indexing logic is implemented in low-level `C` code in other packages, this logic has been implemented in pure julia, making it far easier to read, interpret, understand, debug, and/or adapt to one's own purposes.)
+On a tangential note, it's interesting to observe that while this indexing logic is implemented in low-level `C` code in other packages, this logic has been implemented in pure julia, making it far easier to read, interpret, understand, debug, and/or adapt to one's own purposes.

 ```julia
 julia> crude["2016"]